JhenifferO/js-calculator/README.md

-Calculadora JavaScript

-Calculadora desenvolvida como exemplo do Curso de JavaScript na Udemy.com.

-Conteúdo

-- Orientação a objetos;
-- Manipulação do DOM;
-- Utilização de aúdio com eventos de click e de teclado;
+JavaScript Calculator - Advanced Javascript Course

+- Object orientation;
+- DOM manipulation;
+- Use of audio with click and keyboard events;
-- Loops e Condicionais;
+- Loops and Conditionals;
-- Funções nativas (eval(), new Date());
+- Native Functions (eval(), new Date());